 Logo ITI Germany

-Statutes / Charter / Transparency
+Statutes / Charter / Code for Working Together / Transparency

 In accordance with its statutes and charter, the German ITI Centre promotes mutual understanding of the world's theatre cultures.
 It is committed to the freedom of artistic expression and the preservation and development of the cultural diversity of theatrical forms of expression and production.